mvanhelmont/homeassistant/README.md

 - RFLink Controller - For some old Clcik On Click Off switches
 - 38 Milight RGBCTT Bulbs
 - 1 Nanoleaf
+- Amazon Alexa
+- AppleTV

+Everything is add in Home Assistant.
+I shared my configuration so you can learn from it.
+ALso when you see improvements let me know...
+I still learning :D